Middle America is crazy in love with Bitcoin

 Last year, $50 million in cryptocurrency was stolen from one project by a hacker and later recovered.
 Phishing scam messages appear on popular crypto message boards.
 Recently, thieves have been draining individual user wallets by stealing their phone number and resetting passwords on their accounts.

-Prices in the small cap crypto markets can swing wildly in a matter of hours, an ulcer-inducing ride for investors used to getting excited over stocks going up down a few dollars.
+Prices in the small-cap crypto markets can swing wildly in a matter of hours, an ulcer-inducing ride for investors used to getting excited over stocks going up or down a few dollars.

 "It could be up or down 40 percent and I still get the same rush," said one investor who requested anonymity to avoid being targeted by hackers.
 "There's an addiction.
 I check the price constantly."